-The 2023 Modular Housing Summit will take place May 8-10, 2023 at the Harrison Hot Springs Resort and is set to continue a focus on key issues from industry affordability, sustainability, and the adoption of new technologies.
-Similar to 2022, the 2023 event will feature a full day of concurrent speaker sessions, a day of informative workshops, and multiple networking opportunities.
-This event will be marketed to MHABC Members, key municipal planners, government officials, real estate professionals, and industry supporters.
+The 2024 BC Modular Housing Summit will take place April 29 to May 1, 2024, at the Penticton Lakeside Resort and is set to continue focus on modular’s roadmap to housing solutions.
+Similar to 2023, the 2024 event will feature a full day of concurrent speaker sessions, an informative workshop, and multiple networking opportunities.
+This event will once again be marketed to MHABC Members, key municipal planners, government officials, real estate professionals, and industry supporters.
 Continued planning is underway to confirm session speakers, the development of an official event sponsorship package and banquet entertainment.
-Details will be uploaded to the Summit Page over the coming months with Delegate registration set to open in February 2023.
+Details will be uploaded to the MHABC website over the coming months with Delegate registration set to open in February 2024.

 Meet Our Board

 Iconic Island Dwellings

 Dean Johnstone - Director